 You can also make compost tea by dipping the compost wrapped up in a nylon cloth in warm water for some time and using this tea when the water cools down.

 Together with that, you should also use fertilizers to meet the feeding requirements.
-They require potassium, magnesium, nitrogen, phosphorus for good growth of the plant.
-Some of the nutrients like potassium and magnesium are already present in the soil where the plants can draw from.
+They require potassium, magnesium, nitrogen, and phosphorus for the good growth of the plant.
+Some of the nutrients like potassium and magnesium are already present in the soil which the plants can draw from.

 So when the plant starts to grow we should side dress them and use all-purpose fertilizers that are nitrogen and potassium-rich to help the plant grow to its full potential and sprinkle them along the edges of the plant.